Pomax/are-we-flying/docs/index.md

   /**
    * When we complete a waypoint, we automatically
-   * return "the next one" so we can keep going.
+   * return "the next one" so code can keep going.
    */
   complete() {
     this.deactivate();